 - Use anti-malware software to try to remove the ransomware from your device.
 This may not always be possible.
 Even if you can remove the malware, you may not be able to recover your data without the key to decrypt it.

-- You may have to decide if you wish to pay the ransom.
+- If necessary, decide if you wish to pay the ransom.
 Security and law enforcement agencies recommend that you do not pay the ransomware demand.
-There is no guarantee that the criminals will provide you with a key upon payment, or that the key will even give you access to your files.
+There is no guarantee that the criminals will give you a key upon payment, or that the key will even unlock your files.
 Instead, criminals may release files that contain further malware, simply prolonging or diversifying the attack.

 - If you decide not to pay the ransom, restoring your backed up data (provided that you have it) will allow you to make a fresh start.
 Make sure that you recover your device back to a previous, clean state before reconnecting to your network.